AmingAndrei/violence.website/content/species/devils/stone_wyrms.md

 [[index|...]]/[[species]]/[[devils]]/stone_wyrms.md

-The Stone Wyrm is a highly intelligent and aggressive species of pseudo-silicate Devil, endemic to the OTHERWHERE.
+The Stone Wyrm is a species of pseudo-silicate Devil, endemic to the OTHERWHERE.

 Morphology